damianhakert/damianhakert.github.io/source/_posts/2015-11-03-pivotal-cloud-foundry-tile-for-gitlab-ee.markdown

 image_title: '/images/unsplash/fall.jpg'
 ---

-Today we're excited to announce the [Pivotal Cloud Foundry](https://pivotal.io/platform/press-release/go-from-idea-to-production-in-less-than-a-day) tile for Gitlab Enterprise Edition.
+Today we're excited to announce the [Pivotal Cloud Foundry](https://pivotal.io/platform/press-release/go-from-idea-to-production-in-less-than-a-day) tile for GitLab Enterprise Edition.
 With this partnership, developers will be able to easily deploy GitLab as a pre-configured appliance using Ops Manager (BOSH) for Pivotal Cloud Foundry.